 2.1 Greenhouse Gas Characteristics Disclosure

 Greenhouse Gas (GHG) characteristics refer to the key elements, attributes, and measurable indicators related to the emissions of gases that trap heat in the Earth’s atmosphere, contributing to global warming (Lee, et al., 2024).
-These characteristics are central to understanding the environmental impact of organisational activities, particularly in industries with high carbon footprints like oil and gas.
+These characteristics are central to understanding the environmental impact of organizational activities, particularly in industries with high carbon footprints like oil and gas.
 According to Filonchyk, et al (2024), GHG characteristics encompass the measurement and disclosure of emissions such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), alongside operational activities that influence the release of these gases.
 The authors highlight that GHG characteristics are instrumental in demonstrating a firm’s environmental stewardship and compliance with international sustainability standards.
 Jonas, et al. (2019) defined GHG characteristics as the systematic identification, quantification, and reporting of greenhouse gases emitted during production processes.
-Their definition emphasises the importance of tracking emissions through verifiable data to inform stakeholders about an organisation’s environmental performance and its efforts to mitigate climate change.
+Their definition emphasizes the importance of tracking emissions through verifiable data to inform stakeholders about an organization’s environmental performance and its efforts to mitigate climate change.
 Julansa, Zuraida & Diantimala (2020) describe GHG characteristics as comprising emissions-related disclosures that include energy use, effluents, and waste management.
-Their conceptualisation expands beyond emissions to incorporate waste management practices, viewing them as essential in reducing a firm’s overall environmental impact.
+Their conceptualization expands beyond emissions to incorporate waste management practices, viewing them as essential in reducing a firm’s overall environmental impact.

 2.1.2 Emissions and Effluents Disclosure